tarantool/doc/doc/reference/reference_rock/dbms.rst

     $ # home directory for the machine that's used for this test.)
     $ cd /home/pgulutzan/tarantool_sandbox

-    $ # Start the Tarantool server.
+    $ # Start the Tarantool server instance.
 Do not use a Lua initialization file.

     $ tarantool
     tarantool: version 1.7.0-222-g48b98bb